COVID19 – Registration is postponed. Check back May 1 for a status update.

 Dates: First Saturday and Sunday of October – October 3 & 4, 2020

 Registration: Registration at Blue Circle Sports.
 Limit 45 riders.
 No late registrations.
 See the Rider’s Manual for wait list information.
+If you have non-riders accompanying you, register them for meals and camping.

 Information for Riders: